HardikShah1234/PetronusChallenge/README.md

 # PetronusChallenge

-App Displays the Device Holder screen scrollable list and device holders details.
+App Displays the Device Holder screen and device holders details screen.
 Data fetched from the API.

 # Tech Stack